ofekfeller-glossai/TauCsDockerWorkshop/README.md

 It is very important that you will have Docker downloaded and working on your computer before the workshop, so we will be able to jump right in and focus on the important stuff.

-Please following instructions, it shouldnt that long.
+Please follow the instructions and requirements below, it really shouldnt take that long.

 # Technical Requirements